 Table of Contents

-Intuitive Eating the book was written by dietitians Evelyn Tribole and Elyse Resch and originally published in 1995.
-It was written about Intuitive Eating, the eating pattern.
+Intuitive Eating first and foremost is a book written by dietitians Evelyn Tribole and Elyse Resch.
+It was originally published in 1995.

 Intuitive eating brings us back to our roots, so to speak.
 It allows us to eat in a way that makes us feel both physically and emotionally fulfilled.
 So where do we start?